Our Optical Services

 We take eye tests very seriously at Staples, therefore, your eye examination will be thoroughly conducted using state-of-the-art equipment and lead by our highly experienced team.

 We pride ourselves in getting to know our patients, which then, in turn, allows us to tailor each eye exam to the specific individual.
-There are, however, certain elements that do feature in most eye exams:

 Book your appointment with us today